zhuchini/100-days-of-code/log.md

 **Today's Progress**: Currently at 50% of the ES6 Challenges from FreeCodeCamp.

 **Thoughts**: I had to go back and check the JavaScript Curriculum on how to iterate.
 I am too familiar with Ruby itirations.

+### Day 9: June 17

+**Today's Progress**: Completed ES6, Regular Expressions, and Debugging from the JavaScript section on FreeCodeCamp.

+**Thoughts**: I followed the Pomodoro timer, and I had a productive day.